hjacobs/kube-aws-autoscaler/README.rst

 ==========

 ** Use at your own risk! **
-This autoscaler was only tested with Kubernetes version 1.5.2.
+This autoscaler was only tested with Kubernetes version 1.5.2 and 1.6.1.
 There is no guarantee that it works in previous Kubernetes versions.